Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Introduction

-The alternative GOF assessment methods we consider are based on a class of machine learning methods called classifier two-sample tests \citep[C2STs;][]{Lopez-Paz2017, Friedman2003, Kim2021}.
+The alternative GOF assessment methods we consider are based on a class of deep learning methods called classifier two-sample tests \parencite[C2STs;][]{Lopez-Paz2017}.
 Similar to $t$-tests and other classical two-sample tests, C2STs aim to determine whether two samples are drawn from the same distribution.
-To assess model-data fit in confirmatory IFA, a C2ST begins by first sampling synthetic item responses from the fitted IFA model.\footnote{Unlike PPMC-N, the C2ST is well-motivated when applied to an IFA model fitted via any estimator given that synthetic data can be sampled from the model.
+To assess model-data fit in confirmatory IFA, C2STs begin by first sampling synthetic item responses from the fitted IFA model.\footnote{Unlike PPMC-N, C2STs are well-motivated when applied to an IFA model fitted via any estimator given that synthetic data can be sampled from the model.
 This holds for estimators that treat the latent factors as random effects (e.g., the MML estimator or the I-WAVE) but not for estimators that treat the latent factors as fixed effects (e.g., JML estimators).} The synthetic responses are combined with the observed responses to construct a new data set, which is divided at random into two disjoint subsets called the training set and the test set.
-Next, a machine learning classifier (e.g., a logistic regression or a neural network classifier) is trained to distinguish between the observed and synthetic training set response patterns.
-Finally, the classifier's test set accuracy (i.e., the proportion of test set response patterns correctly classified as observed or synthetic) is treated as the test statistic and is used to test the null hypothesis that the observed and synthetic data are drawn from the same distribution.
+Next, a deep neural network (NN) classifier is trained to distinguish between the observed and synthetic training set response patterns.
+Finally, the NN's test set accuracy (i.e., the proportion of test set response patterns correctly classified as observed or synthetic) is treated as the test statistic and is used to test the null hypothesis that the observed and synthetic data are drawn from the same distribution.
 For a perfect-fitting model, the accuracy obtained should not be significantly better than chance because the synthetic data will mimic the observed data characteristics.
-Depending on one's choice for the classifier, C2STs are potentially very computationally efficient in the large-scale setting.
-C2STs also provide a variety of interpretable values to complement the use of $p$-values and may be viewed as uniting overall model fit, piece-wise (i.e., item-level) fit, and person fit under a single framework.
+C2STs are computationally efficient in the large-scale setting, particularly when the NN is fitted using a scalable stochastic gradient method.
+When combined with variable importance measures \parencite{BreimanRF2001, Rudin2019}, C2STs also provide a variety of interpretable values to complement the use of $p$-values and may be viewed as uniting overall model fit, piece-wise (i.e., item-level) fit, and person fit under a single framework.